vdmitriyev/services-to-wordcloud/README.md

 conda install matplotlib
 conda install pyprind
 conda install numpy
-conda install matplotlib
 conda install pandas
 conda install scipy
-conda install twitter
 ```

-If you are not able to find package 'by default' with 'conda', please use 'binstar' to find proper binary of the package.
-For example for 'twitter' it looks like this:
+If you are not able to find package *'by default'* with ```'conda'```, please use 'binstar' to find proper binary of the package.
+For example for 'twitter' looks as follows:
 ```
 binstar search -t conda twitter
 ```

-Installing [wordcloud](https://github.com/amueller/word_cloud) package can be very tricky
+Installing [wordcloud](https://github.com/amueller/word_cloud) python package can be very tricky
 ```
+conda install pil
 pip install git+git://github.com/amueller/word_cloud.git
-conda install pil
 ```

 In case you really need to compile a python package on Windows, do not use MinGW, it won't work.
 Because the official compiler for the Python on Windows is *Microsoft Visual C++ Compiler*, the patch for your Windows can be found [here](http://www.microsoft.com/en-us/download/details.aspx?id=44266).
 Howeverm if you are fan of the MinGW and it's already installed and used as a "default" C and C++ compiler on your Windows machine, on the moment of the Python package compilation (while intalling [wordcloud](https://github.com/amueller/word_cloud)) is better to remove it from your %PATH% variable.

+### Credits

+* Heavily inspired by the article [Turn Your Twitter Timeline into a Word Cloud Using Python](http://sebastianraschka.com/Articles/2014_twitter_wordcloud.html#A.-Downloading-Your-Twitter-Timeline-Tweets) written by [@rasbt](https://github.com/rasbt)
+* Fonts are taken from the various of places and initially distributed by the authors under one of the open licenses.
+A huge collection of fonts can be found in the [googlefontdirectory github repository](https://github.com/w0ng/googlefontdirectory).
+*
 ### Author
 * [Viktor Dmitriyev](https://github.com/vdmitriyev)